po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/04-Stu_Functional-Execution-Context/README.md

-# 🐛 Syntax Error states Variable is Undefined
+# 🐛 Three tests fail due to ReferenceError

 Work with a partner to resolve the following issue: